sbabic/swupdate/doc/source/swupdate.rst

 - Support for postinstall scripts.
 They run after updating the images.

-- Network installer using an embedded Web-server (Mongoose Server was chosen, in the version under LUA license).
+- Network installer using an embedded Web-server (Mongoose Server was chosen, in the version under Lua license).
 A different Web-server can be used.

 - Multiple interfaces for getting software